digicert/trustedge/examples/pqc-demo/README.md

 **Inspect the server certificate**

 1. Locate the **Certificate** message sent by the broker.
-1. Expand **Transport Layer Security → Certificate** and click on the server’s X.509 entry.
+1. Expand **Transport Layer Security → TLSv1.3 Record Layer → Handshake Protocol → Certificates → Certificate** and click on the server’s X.509 entry.
 1. Note the **Algorithm ID** field: ```2.16.840.1.101.3.4.3.17```

 > [!NOTE]